lemt93/techcon-pod/README.md

 # Techcon-demo

+## Slide
+You can view the slide or download it at [http://www.slideshare.net/](http://www.slideshare.net/TamLe64/creating-ambitious-web-application-with-emberjs)

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.